Dissemination

 • Social media communities: we published news and outputs in teachers’ social media pages and groups, especially in LinkedIn and Facebook in order to promote professional development with a growth mindset.

-Local level:
+Local and regional level:

 National level: